 - Run on a treadmill or outdoors (runs must sync from Garmin, Strava or Runkeeper directly to RunBet to count).

 - Hit all your goals in the required amount of time and you win your own money back.

 Once your game starts, you will see a game board with all of the current players.
-You can how many runs the others have done and where you fall in the game.
+You can see how many runs the others have done and where you fall in the game.
 It does not matter how many miles you run or how fast you run.
 It’s not about pace or distance only meeting the required number of runs.
-So far, all the players in my game are still “in the game”.

 Overall thoughts on RunBet